Previously I shared two links to YouTube recordings of music to heal the throat chakra in this post, in case you missed it.

 Can sound cure cancer?
-I haven’t heard of that, but I believe it’s possible, probably when it’s very small, before we even know about it.
+I haven’t heard of that, but I believe it’s possible.

 In my experience, sound can definitely create a sense of inner peace.